rhysgirouard/TIRF_ProcessingCode/README.txt

 5. Open an interactiveFig.fig

 6. Use the number keys to ID a trace's number of steps.
 Pressing a number key will advance to the next trace.
 Using the left or right arrow keys will allow you to move through the traces without changing the assigned number of steps.
-The default number 0 indicates an uncounted trace. a,s,d keys will zoom in on the first 100,200,300 frames of the trace and the f key will return to the full view.
-You can also use the up and down arrow keys to zoom.
+The default number 0 indicates an uncounted/discarded trace. a,s,d keys will zoom in on the first 100,200,300 frames of the trace and the f key will return to the full view.
+You can also use the up and down arrow keys to increase or decrease the y range by 100.
+Increasing at the maximum will loop around to the minimum.

 7. If you use any other GUI components such as the zoom feature or the slider you must deselect that feature and click again on the graph to reactivate the keypress control.